 By far the easiest and cheapest way of travelling from Heathrow to Kensington & Chelsea is by Underground.
-The Underground serves all (presently) four Heathrow terminals with the Piccadilly Line.
-This line takes you direct to Earls Court, Gloucester Road, South Kensington and Knightsbridge – all of these stations are in Kensington & Chelsea.
+The Underground serves all Heathrow terminals on the Piccadilly Line.
+This line takes you directly to Earls Court, Gloucester Road, South Kensington and Knightsbridge – all of these stations are in Kensington & Chelsea.
 Journey time to these stations is approximately 50 minutes – 1 hour.
 The first three stations also interchange to the Circle and District lines – if you want to go to Notting Hill, for example, or Sloane Square.

 Alternatively, you might prefer to take the nonstop Heathrow Express train to Paddington Station which, although much more expensive than the Underground, only has a journey time of 15 minutes.
 From Paddington, you can change for the Circle Line to Notting Hill Gate, High Street Kensington, Gloucester Road, South Kensington and Sloane Square.

 Heathrow Airport is directly connected to Kensington via the M4 motorway (which then becomes the A4) so taking a taxi is also a reasonable option, albeit a pricer one.
 You will find queues of the normal London black cabs (taxis) waiting outside Heathrow’s terminal buildings – simply follow the signs.
-You are obviously at the mercy of motorway traffic, but journey time can be anything from a speedy 25 minutes.
+You are obviously at the mercy of motorway/A road traffic, but journey time can be anything from a speedy 25 minutes upwards.
 The fare will be approximately £50.

 The quickest way of travelling from Gatwick Airport is by taking the Gatwick Express train to Victoria Station and then taking the Underground to your destination.
 Victoria Station is on the Circle and District Lines (and the Victoria Line) and only one stop outside Kensington & Chelsea so you can easily reach Sloane Square, South Kensington, Gloucester Road, Earl’s Court, High Street Kensington or Notting Hill Gate.

-Stansted Airport, situated to the northeast of London, is the furthest away of the major London airports.
+Stansted Airport, situated to the northeast of London, is the furthest away of the major London airports to Kensington and Chelsea.
 If you can, try flying to one of the other airports above to ease your onward journey to this part of the city.

 If you are travelling from Stansted, take the Stansted Express to Liverpool Street station, changing here for the Underground – take the Circle Line, which takes you round to stations in K & C (once again requiring a change of trains at Edgware Road station).
 Alternatively, you can also take the Central Line which goes direct to Notting Hill Gate and Holland Park stations.

-Depending on your final destination, and if you’d like to avoid travelling through Liverpool Street station (which is, after all, one of London’s main stations and can get quite busy at times), we recommend taking the Stansted Express to Tottenham Hale station, changing here for the Underground (Victoria Line).
+Depending on your final destination, and if you’d like to avoid travelling through Liverpool Street station (which is, after all, one of London’s main stations and can get quite busy at times), we recommend taking the Stansted Express to Tottenham Hale station, changing here for the Victoria Line on the Underground.
 You can take this to Green Park station where you change for the Piccadilly Line to Knightsbridge, South Kensington, Gloucester Road or Earl’s Court.
 (So this route from Stansted Airport is obviously ideal for these areas.)